IBM Cloud Docs

 set system login user [account] authentication plaintext-password [password]

-If you cannot access the system, you can reboot the device and use the password recovery option on the GRUB menu for resetting the root user password.
+If you cannot access the system, you can restart the device and use the password recovery option on the GRUB menu to reset the root user password.

 What do I do if I am locked out of the firewall?